What is the Pre-action Protocol?

 A judicial review does not encompass a resubmission of your case, rather it is an opportunity for a judge to make a judgement on whether the decision was procedurally and legally correct.

 This is separate to a decision being ‘right’ based on the facts of the case.
-The judge only considers evidence that was provided to the decision-maker.
+The judge only considers evidence and legal basis that was provided to the decision-maker.

-This means that the judicial review is not an opportunity to submit additional information about the case.
+This means that the full judicial review procedure is not an opportunity to submit additional information about the case.

 Comprehensive immigration advice tailored to your circumstances and goals.